 Assessment of the potential economic and non-economic consequences of risks is undertaken by the Group's business units and functions using the framework defined by the Group's Risk policy and standard.
 Once identified, each principal risk and uncertainty is reviewed and monitored by the relevant internal experts and by the Risk Management Committee, the relevant board committees and the board.
-Full details of the Group's risk factors and policies for financial risk management are discussed on pages 117 to 130 of its 2021 Annual Report which does not form part of this report.
+Full details of the Group's risk factors and policies for financial risk management are discussed in the "Principal risks and uncertainties" section of the Rio Tinto 2022 Annual Report, which does not form part of this report.